petmetic/watering_schedule_backend/README.md

-This is thew backend part of the Watering Schedule App.
+This is the backend part of the Watering Schedule App.

 ## Getting started
 First, clone or fork the repo (SSH). git clone `git@github.com:petmetic/watering_schedule_backend.git`